 You shouldn’t drink this mixture if you’re taking:

-Celery juice clears away toxins that contribute to kidney stone formation.
+Celery juice is thought to clear away toxins that contribute to kidney stone formation and has long been used in traditional medications.
 It also helps flush out the body so you can pass the stone.

 Blend one or more celery stalks with water, and drink the juice throughout the day.